rahulgopinath/rahulgopinath.github.io/_posts/2018-09-06-peg-parsing.markdown

 tags: parsing
 ---

-In the [previous](/2018/09/05/top-down-parsing/) post, I showed how to write a simple context-free language parser by hand using recursive descent -- that is using a set of mutually recursive procedures.
+In the [previous](/2018/09/05/top-down-parsing/) post, I showed how to write a simple recursive descent parser by hand -- that is using a set of mutually recursive procedures.
 Actually, I lied when I said context-free.
 The common hand-written parsers are usually an encoding of a kind of grammar called _Parsing Expression Grammar_ or _PEG_ for short.

-The difference between _PEG_ and a _CFG_ is that
-* _PEG_ does not admit ambiguity.
+The difference between _PEG_ and a _CFG_ is that _PEG_ does not admit ambiguity.
 In particular, _PEG_ uses ordered choice in its alternatives.
-* Due to the ordered choice, the ordering of alternatives is important.
+Due to the ordered choice, the ordering of alternatives is important.

 A few interesting things about _PEG_:
 * We know that _L(PEG)_ is not a subset of _L(CFG)_ (There are [languages](https://stackoverflow.com/a/46743864/1420407) that can be expressed with a _PEG_ that can not be expressed with a _CFG_).